Relying on discipline is futile, because discipline is exhaustible.

 Relaxing into that.

-Allowing yourself to feel good.
+Allowing myself to feel good.

 So the questions to ask yourself are: